 Pro tip: Follow this same recipe and the instructions, but swap the pumpkin for butternut squash soup!

-COOK: Reduce the heat and simmer for 20 to 30 minutes, or until the soup has reduced by ⅓.
-Remove the sage leaves and taste.
-Season with salt and pepper, then stir in the brown sugar.
+Step 5: Remove the sage leaves and taste.
+Season with salt and pepper, then stir in the brown sugar and heavy cream.

-SERVE: Serve in your favorite soup bowls topped with a swirl of heavy whipping cream, homemade croutons, pumpkin seeds, or fried sage (see our notes below. )
+GARNISH/SLICE/SERVE: Serve in your favorite soup bowls topped with a swirl of heavy whipping cream, homemade croutons, pumpkin seeds, or fried sage (see our notes below.)

 - While the soup simmers is will be thin, but will thicken up as it reduces.
 To thin it out use more chicken broth.
 For a thicker pumpkin soup, allow it to simmer longer.